jockee/lang/lang.md

 # MID

+  - when specifying module, the atom needs to exist in that specific module
+  - runTests in UnitTest module: Exception: EvalException "Atom a does not exist in scope"
   - read in functions from HFI straight into std lib?
     - difficult to do into modules?
   - import module "non-qualified"